Akashkamble/MobileAppDevCheatSheet/11KotlinBasics.md

 ```

 ### Visibility Modifier
->private       : Same as java\
+>private      : Declarations are not visible outside the current scope\
-protected     : same as java\
+protected     : Declarations that are protected in a class, can be accessed only in their subclasses\
-internal      : same as java default // accessible in the same module \
+internal      : Declarations are visible everywhere in the same module\
-public        : same as java
+public        : Declaration is visible everywhere

 ### Loops
 ```Kotlin